Movatterモバイル変換

 Scotland in Europe

 Scotland is acountry that is part of theUnited Kingdom.
 It contains nearly one-third of the United Kingdom's land area, consisting of the northern part of the island ofGreat Britain and more than 790 adjacentislands, principally in the archipelagos of theHebrides and theNorthern Isles.
-In 2022 the country's population was about 5.4 million.
+In 2022, the country's population was about 5.4 million.
 Its capital city isEdinburgh, whilstGlasgow is the largest city and the most populous of thecities of Scotland.
-To the south-east Scotland has itsonly land border, which is 96 miles (154 km) long and shared withEngland; the country is surrounded by theAtlantic Ocean to the north and west, theNorth Sea to the north-east and east, and theIrish Sea to the south.
-The legislature, theScottish Parliament, elects 129members to represent 73constituencies across the country.
-TheScottish Government is theexecutive arm of the devolved government, headed by thefirst minister, who chairs thecabinet and responsible for government policy andinternational engagement.
+To the south-east, Scotland has itsonly land border withEngland; otherwise it is surrounded by theAtlantic Ocean to the north and west, theNorth Sea to the north-east and east, and theIrish Sea to the south.
+The legislature, theScottish Parliament, elects 129members to represent 73constituencies.
+TheScottish Government is theexecutive arm of the devolved government, headed by thefirst minister, who chairs thecabinet and is responsible for government policy andinternational engagement.

 Selected article